mknxdev/jperf/README.md

   .log()
 ```

 Calling the `_` function in the above example will automatically generate 2 "steps" for the test (one before and one after the function call).
-Each call will add a new step to the test to attach to it additional informations.
+Each new call will add a new step to the test to attach to it additional informations.

 Steps-related runtime informations are always present in analysis extracts (.e.g `.getAnalysis`), but require to enable `verbose` mode in order to be displayed in the console.